Pipelines + integration

 Section titled “The three-platform shape”Per CI platform, the pipeline has the same six logical stages:

-- Validate — yaml lint, shell lint, terraform fmt+validate, helm lint+template.
+- Validate — yaml lint, shell lint, helm lint+template, type-check, schema-drift.

 - Test + scan — unit tests, SAST, SCA, container scanning, secret scanning, IaC scanning, dependency scanning.

-- Attest — push every scan + every artefact + every metadata blob to Kosli as attestations on the running trail.
+- Attest — push every scan + every artefact + every metadata blob to the Evidence Vault as attestations on the running trail.

 - Build + publish — container build + push to the registry (ECR / GHCR / ACR / Artifact Registry).